appnexus/sicksync/README.md

 `excludes: {array of relative filepaths or globs}`

 An array of file(s) or filepath(s) that, when matched, sicksync will ignore and not send changes.
-Editor configuration files and `.git` files are generally ok to ignore.
+Editor configuration and `.git/*` files are generally ok to ignore.
+Uses [`minimatch`](https://github.com/isaacs/minimatch) for globbing.

 `websocketPort: {number}`